SandraPanic/Logo-Generator-C-/README.md

-# Logo-Generator-C-
+# Logo Generator in C#

-A C# application that generates custom logos with user-defined text, colors, and shapes.
-Developed as a programming practice project.
+This is a simple C# application to generate custom logos with text and colors.

+## Features
+- Add custom text
+- Choose colors
+- Save as image

+## How to Run
+Open in Visual Studio and run the project.